Teaching Hills About Sustainable Pet Nutrition

 Mike Davies and Dr Arielle Griffiths at Provet Nutrition Course

-Here are some snippets of the course this year and important facts learnt that vets who attended were able to take away with them and use in practice.
+Here are some snippets of the course and important facts learnt that vets who attended were able to take away with them and use in practice.

 Mike showed us the real reasons why plant-based foods are fed and are important -